ietf-wg-webtrans/draft-ietf-webtrans-http2/draft-ietf-webtrans-http2.md

 WEBTRANSPORT_STREAM_STATE_ERROR (0xTBD):
 : A stream-related capsule identified a stream that was in an invalid state.

-Prior terminating a stream with an error, a CLOSE_WEBTRANSPORT_SESSION capsule with an application-specified error code MAY be sent.
+Prior terminating a stream with an error, a CLOSE_WT_SESSION capsule with an application-specified error code MAY be sent.

 Session errors do not necessarily result in any change of HTTP/2 connection state, except that an endpoint might choose to terminate a connection in